• Skip to primary navigation

 2. Prepare for Travel in Winter Storms

 Canada is known for its harsh winter storms, including ice and blizzards.
 Driving in these conditions can be dangerous.
 If you must drive, go slow, stay alert, and be mindful of other drivers.
 Keep an emergency kit in your car, including food, water, and blankets, in case you get stranded.
-A 4-wheel-drive vehicle or snow tires are recommended if you're driving in rural areas.
+A 4-wheel-drive vehicle or snow tires are advisable if you're driving in rural areas.

 3. Bundle Up to Avoid Frostbite and Hypothermia